Skip to content

 • Right-click a service > Properties.
 Change Startup type to Disabled or Manual.
 Click Stop if the service is running, then OK.

-Avoid disabling essentials like Windows Audio or Plug and Play.
+Avoid disabling essential services such as Windows Audio or Plug and Play.

 If you don’t use Xbox Game Pass, disable Xbox Accessory Management.
 For Game Bar users, keep Xbox Game Bar enabled but toggle off recording (Win + G > Settings > Capturing).

-Now play a demanding game for 20 minutes, checking FPS stability.
+Now play a demanding game for 20 minutes and monitor FPS stability.

 Adjust Power and Game Settings